What is a “book voucher” and when is it available?

 If you do not meet any of these criteria, you are not an independent student; you will be considered a dependent student and will be required to supply parent(s) information on the FAFSA.
 Due to federal regulation, even if you do not live with your parents or they do not support you financially, you must provide their information.

-It takes many weeks for MWCC to electronically receive your FAFSA results.
-Once we receive it, if you are selected for verification, MWCC will mail you the additional required forms that you (and your parent, if applicable) must complete and return to the MWCC Financial Aid Office.
-Once your file is complete and financial aid is awarded, we will send a notice to your MWCC e-mail account to view your award on-line, at MWCC Web Connect.
-No award letter or additional mail will be sent to you; everything is on-line!
+It takes a few weeks for MWCC to electronically receive your FAFSA results.
+Once we receive it, if you are selected for verification, MWCC will mail you the additional required forms that you (and your parent, if applicable) must complete and return to the MWCC Office of Financial Aid.
+Once your file is complete and financial aid is awarded, we will send a notice to your MWCC email account so you may view your award online on MWCC Web Connect.
+No award letter or additional mail will be sent to you; everything is online!

 How many credits must I register for?